OxygenCobalt/Sweepered/README.md

 Sweepered is a simple clone of minesweeper in Java/JavaFX that I created as a learning project.

-All the normal features of MineSweeper are here [Along with multiple modes], with some of my own personal design choices however.
+All the normal features of Minesweeper are here \[Along with multiple modes\], with some of my own personal design choices.

 ![Gameplay](https://github.com/OxygenCobalt/Sweepered/blob/master/markdownData/gameplay.gif "Gameplay")

-Otherwise its mostly unimpressive, as it was simply a project to help me learn more about problem solving in Java.